Crossy147/scala-commons/docs/RPCFramework.md

 ## RPC metadata

 When implementing network layer for transporting RPC invocations, it is often useful to have some more information about the RPC interface and its operations.
 For example, `RawRPC` implementation may be interested in names of the parameters or some annotations applied on them.
-Information like that is provided by `RPCMetadata` typeclass.
+Information like that is provided by the `RPCMetadata` typeclass.
 Having an instance `RPCMetadata[T]` for RPC trait `T`, you can extract following metadata from it:
 * name of the RPC trait (simple trait or class name)
 * annotations applied on the RPC trait, assuming they are a subclass of `MetadataAnnotation`
 * signature metadata for every RPC method, which includes:
  * RPC name - method name by default unless overridden with `@RPCName` annotation
- * annotations applied on RPC method, assuming they are a subclass of `MetadataAnnotation`
+ * annotations applied on the RPC method, assuming they are a subclass of `MetadataAnnotation`
  * metadata for every parameter, which includes:
    * parameter name
-    * annotations applied on RPC method parameter, assuming they are a subclass of `MetadataAnnotation`
+    * annotations applied on the RPC method parameter, assuming they are a subclass of `MetadataAnnotation`
- * for getters, `RPCMetadata` instance for RPC subinterface returned by the getter
+ * for getters, the `RPCMetadata` instance for RPC subinterface returned by the getter

 As you can see, `RPCMetadata` provides similar information to standard Java reflection.
 However, `RPCMetadata` has various advantages over it, the most important one being **platform independency** - metadata is available in both JVM and JS, in the same format.